All stakeholders within the e-commerce and online payment industry are keen on ensuring the security of each and every online transaction.

 What you already know about 3DS 1.0.2.

-To that end, Visa Secure, in its original specification 3DS 1.0.2. was introduced over 15 years ago.
+To that end, 3DS 1.0.2. was introduced over 15 years ago.
 It was designed to make online payments more secure by enabling an issuer to authenticate its cardholders, thus ensuring payments are made by the legitimate owner of the account.

 To foster the set goals even further, EMV 3DS, an updated version of the 3DS 1.0.2. was published in October 2016.
 It provides for a seamless user experience, enhanced data exchange for better fraud management and authorization decision making, and support across multiple payment channels and devices.